-As the last quarter released in 2015, four other quarters will precede the Saratoga National Historical Park Quarter.
-These quarters will be the Homestead National Monument Quarter, the Kisatchie National Forest Quarter, the Blue Ridge Parkway Quarter, and the Bombay Hook National Wildlife Refuge Quarter.
+As the last quarter released in 2015, four others preceded it.
+These are the Homestead National Monument Quarter for Nebraska, the Kisatchie National Forest Quarter for Louisiana, the Blue Ridge Parkway Quarter for North Carolina, and the Bombay Hook National Wildlife Refuge Quarter for Delaware.

-Saratoga National Historical Park of New York is known for being a location of an important battle during the American Revolutionary War.
+Saratoga National Historical Park of New York is best known for its important battle during the American Revolutionary War.
 The Battle of Saratoga is where American forces defeated British forces for the first time in the war for American independence.

-Much of the war up to the Battle of Saratoga had not been going well for the United States.
+Much of the war up to the battle had not been going well for the United States.
 The British army was attempting to divide the colonies when the Battle of Saratoga erupted.
 The eventual defeat of these forces helped the United States gain an ally in France.